Truck drivers are one of the most in-demand careers available, today. And NTI has been Maine’s top CDL school for over 25 years.

 You’ll also have the opportunity to train for endorsements in air brakes, hazardous materials (optional), tankers, and doubles/triples.

-Graduates are prepared for licensure through the State of Maine’s Department of Transportation.
+CDL school graduates are prepared for licensure through the State of Maine’s Department of Transportation.

-Hands-on Truck Driver Training
+Hands-on CDL Training

 Because trucking is a hands-on job, you’ll be trained by industry pros in fully equipped yards and classrooms.
 Above all, you’ll learn by doing.

 To summarize, CDL-A program students get full training in:

 - Truck engines & Transmissions;

 - Safety for CDL drivers (FMCC);